 Every time you flip the channel or change the radio station, you see and/or hear ANOTHER segment about Medicare enrollment.
 The worst part is, each segment refers to a different terminology discussing enrollment periods for Medicare.

-Whether you head the term “Fall Enrollment Period”, “Medicare Advantage Enrollment Period” or “Annual Election Period”… we’re here to eliminate the confusion and clarify what these enrollment periods are.
+Whether you head the term “Fall Enrollment Period”, “Medicare Advantage Open Enrollment Period” or “Annual Election Period”… we’re here to eliminate the confusion and clarify what these enrollment periods are.

 Medicare AEP vs OEP